ClickFunnels for Shopify: Convert Visitors into Customers

 Identifying the genuine ones is the only way to stay safe out there.

-In this article, you’ll find practical tips on how to identify legit Shopify stores and avoid the common scams out there.
+In this article, you’ll find practical tips on how to identify legit Shopify stores, how to avoid the common scams out there and stay safe while using it.

 Is Shopify Legit?

 Yes, Shopify is legit.
-It’s a safe and secure platform used by over 5million businesses worldwide – from small startups to large enterprises.
+It’s a safe, secure and widely trusted ecommerce platform used by over 5 million businesses globally – from small startups to large enterprises.

 Shopify is a trusted and widely-used e-commerce platform that empowers businesses to build secure, professional online stores, all backed by industry-leading security and reliability.